Fans drop thousands of dollars to see Bad Bunny perform

-EL PASO, Texas (KTSM) – International superstar, GRAMMY® and multiple Latin GRAMMY® winner, Bad Bunny, is set to play in front of a sold-out crowd on Friday, Feb.
-11 at the Don Haskins Center, as part of his North American tour “El Último Tour del Mundo 2022.”
+EL PASO, Texas (KTSM) – International superstar, GRAMMY and multiple Latin GRAMMY winner, Bad Bunny, played in front of a sold-out crowd on Friday, February 11 at the Don Haskins Center, as part of his North American tour “El Último Tour del Mundo 2022.”

 Fans have been eagerly anticipating this particular artist since it was announced in 2021 that El Paso would be part of his North American tour.
 People we spoke with say fans were willing to pay thousands of dollars to get their hands on a ticket.